 Edit the file <Install Directory>\ncr\vision\properties\Httpd\httpd-ahssl.conf and make changes as follows:

-Find the section <VirtualHost _default_:443> Update the ServerName value to the load balancer url as specified for installation (and as per the server name specified for the self signed SSL certificate).
-For this example this should be NCBVision4 as shown below.
+Find the section <VirtualHost _default_:443> Update the ServerName value to the load balancer URL as specified for installation (and as per the server name specified for the self-signed SSL certificate).
+For this example, this should be NCBVision4 as shown below.